airjerry1216/Advanced-Logic-Synthesis/README.md

 $ make
 ```
 It will generate the executable file "als" in this directory.
-If you want to remove it and all .o files, please enter the following command:
+If you want to remove all .o files, please enter the following command:
 ```
 $ make clean
 ```